socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 * ["UML Components"](https://www.pearson.com/us/higher-education/program/Cheesman-UML-Components-A-Simple-Process-for-Specifying-Component-Based-Software/PGM319361.html) by John Cheesman and John Daniels has a *business type model* artifact (which is an early OOA domain model).
 * Craig Larman's book ["Applying UML and Patterns"](https://www.craiglarman.com/wiki/index.php?title=Book_Applying_UML_and_Patterns) covers OOA and OOD.
-* [Tactic DDD](../activities/DPR-TacticDDD.md) can be seen as domain modeling "on stereoids".
+* [Tactic DDD](../activities/DPR-TacticDDD.md) can be seen as domain modeling "on steroids".

 ### Related Artifacts and Practices (incl.
 Alternatives)